Johnnan002/Adaptive-diverse-capsule-network/README.md

 ```
 $ python Adaptive-diverse-capsule-network.py -t -w result/trained_model.h5
 ```
-It will output the testing accuracy and show the reconstructed images.
+It will output the testing accuracy .
 The testing data is same as the validation data.
 It will be easy to test on new data, just change the code as you want